-In 2006 he was selected to represent the Government of Canada on a special Foreign Affairs Canada fact finding and election monitoring mission to Haiti.
+In 2006, he was selected to represent the Government of Canada on a special Department of Foreign Affairs fact-finding and election monitoring mission to Haiti.
 He has since served as an election monitor for the Organization of American States (OAS) in Guyana and with the OSCE in elections in Ukraine (six times), Georgia (twice), Azerbaijan and Albania.
 For the 2012 Parliamentary elections in Ukraine he was part of the CANADEM observation team and during which he investigated the influence of religion on the electoral outcome in a lengthy report to the Government of Canada.
 In all he has served as an international election monitor 13 times.

 In the Community